 Portfolios should be submitted directly to the department, not to the Office of Undergraduate Admissions.
 Note also that portfolios will not be reviewed until you have submitted all of the necessary credentials and your application for admission is complete.

 Stern considers transfer students for the fall semester only.
 As a result, our transfer admission process is highly selective.
-For the Fall 2013 term, we were able to admit just 25 applicants of the more than 1,000 students who applied from outside the University.
+For the Fall 2014 term, we were able to admit fewer than 25 applicants of the more than 1,000 students who applied from outside the University.
 The most competitive students typically present extraordinary records of achievement on both the undergraduate and secondary school levels.

 To be considered for transfer admission to Stern, you must have completed (or be in the process of completing) one year or 30–32 semester hours/credits/points at your current college or university.
 This does not include credit awarded by examination (e.g., AP or IB) or college course credit earned while in secondary/high school.
 Please note that all Stern degree candidates must complete at least 64 consecutive points of course work in residence at Stern immediately preceding the date of graduation.
 Students are only eligible for transfer admission to Stern for their sophomore or junior year.
 Stern will not consider transfer applications from current juniors or seniors.

 Students wishing to transfer into the second/sophomore year should have completed the following courses (at minimum)† at their current institution: